Холмс, кажется, вы в России...

 It turns out that not only the number of freelancers is increasing but also the variety of freelance platforms.
 Monetization opportunities for a freelance marketplace like Upwork are also growing.
 Let’s find out what monetization strategies exist for the freelance marketplace.

-This subscription model assumes you provide some of the app’s functionality for free but charge only registered users for additional features in a premium subscription.
+This subscription model assumes you provide some of the app’s functionality for free but charges only registered users for additional features in a premium subscription.
 For example, Upwork has a free plan for freelancers and a premium one.
 With the Freelancer Plus plan for $15 per month, a freelancer can see what price competitors charge for tasks.
-And a paid member’s profile remains active and will be shown to employers even if the person has not visited Upwork for some time.
+A paid member’s profile remains active and will be shown to employers even if the person has not visited Upwork for some time.

 This subscription model assumes that you combine several monetization strategies to increase your income.
 For example, you can offer freemium to freelancers and charge employers fees.